-- 2. During the period under review, the ceasefire in the Israel-Syria sector was maintained and the area of operation of UNDOF operations remained generally calm, except in the Shab'a farms area (Area 6), as detailed in my reports on the United Nations Interim Force in Lebanon (UNIFIL) (\$\frac{S}{2001/66}\$ and \$\frac{S}{2001/423}\$).
-UNDOF supervised the area of separation by means of fixed positions and patrols to ensure that military forces of both parties were excluded from it.
-The Force also carried out fortnightly inspection of equipment and force levels in the areas of limitation.
-Liaison officers from the parties concerned accompanied the inspection teams.
-As in the past, both sides denied inspection teams access to some of their positions and imposed restrictions on the Force's freedom of movement.
-In addition to the restrictions imposed previously, Israel denied UNDOF inspection teams access to Area 6. - 3.
-The Force continued to assist the International Committee of the Red Cross (ICRC) with facilities for mail and the passage of persons through the area of separation.
+2. During the period under review, the ceasefire in the Israel-Syria sector was maintained and the area of operation of UNDOF remained generally quiet, except in the Shab'a farms area (Area 6), which saw increased activity originating from the area of operation of the United Nations Interim Force in Lebanon (UNIFIL).
+UNDOF supervised the area of separation by means of fixed positions and patrols to ensure that the militar forces of either party were excluded from it.
+The Force also carried out fortnightly inspections of equipment and force levels in the areas of limitation.
+Liaison officers from the party concerned accompanied the inspection teams.
+As in the past, both sides denied inspection teams access to some of their positions and imposed some restrictions on the Force's freedom of movement.

+3. The Force continued to assist the International Committee of the Red Cross with facilities for mail and the passage of persons through the area of separation.
 Within the means available, medical treatment was provided to the local population on request.
-During the last six months, UNDOF assisted in the crossing of 17 students and two detainees.
-In addition, UNDOF provided protection at one wedding. - 4.
-In the area of operations, especially in the area of separation, mines continued to pose a threat to UNDOF personnel and local inhabitants.
-The Minefield Security Programme, initiated with the cooperation of the Syrian authorities, led to the identification and marking of numerous known as well as previously unidentified minefields in the area of separation.
-UNDOF also supported the United Nations Children's Fund (UNICEF) in its activities to promote mine awareness among the civilian population. - 5.
-The Force Commander and his staff maintained close contact with the military authorities of Israel and the Syrian Arab Republic.
-Both sides generally cooperated with the Force in the execution of its tasks. - 6.
-As of 30 April 2001, UNDOF comprised 1,038 troops: from Austria (372), Canada (186), Japan (30), Poland (358) and Slovakia (92).
+During the last six months, UNDOF assisted in the crossing of 26 students and one child.
+In addition, UNDOF provided protection at two weddings.

+4. In the area of operation, especially in the area of separation, mines continued to pose a threat to UNDOF personnel and local inhabitants.
+Through the Minefield Security Programme, initiated with the cooperation of the Syrian authorities, numerous known and previously unidentified minefields in the area of separation were marked.
+UNDOF also supported the United Nations Children's Fund in activities to promote mine awareness among the civilian population.

+5. The Force Commander and his staff maintained close contact with the military authorities of Israel and the Syrian Arab Republic.
+Both sides generally cooperated with the Force in the execution of its tasks.

+6. As at 30 April 2002, UNDOF comprised 1,060 troops from Austria (371), Canada (193), Japan (45), Poland (357) and Slovakia (94).
 Ir addition, 78 military observers of the United Nations Truce Supervision Organization (UNTSO) assisted the Force in carrying out its tasks.
 A map showing the deployment of the Force is attached to the present report.